• Skip to primary navigation

 ×

-No bake strawberry cheesecake parfaits are the perfect individual dessert!
-This deconstructed cheesecake looks beautiful, is easy to make, and doesn’t require any baking.
+No bake strawberry cheesecake cups are the perfect individual dessert!
 These layered dessert cups are a great option for all kinds of events, like Mother’s Day, bridal showers, baby showers, brunches, summer parties, and more!

 Close up of a stemless martini glass filled with this deconstructed cheesecake with strawberries.
 The glass sits has a spoon in it and sits on a wooden tray with a white linen and additional glasses filled with strawberry no bake cheesecake.